Chávez Sweeps Away Budget Predictions of Venezuela’s Opposition

 taxpayer funds by many corrupt politicians in Washington.
 On Saturday,

-President Chávez explained this cost-cutting measure:
+President Chávez explained this cost-cutting measure:"We

 are preparing a decree to eliminate luxury costs – the acquiring of